Teneo NLU Ontology and Semantic Network

 Annotation Language Objects

 The ANNOT Language Objects are meant as an abstraction layer for the annotations coming from the Input Processors.
-In addition, their name prefixes make them more easily discoverable when writing TLML syntaxes and using the auto-completion functionality.
-They sometimes make sense to use together with the Same Match (
+In addition, their name prefixes make them more easily discoverable when writing language conditions and using the auto-completion functionality. they sometimes make sense to use together with the Same Match (

 &=) - operator or Bigger Match (